AlexRogalskiy/quizzes/README.md

-# project-euler
+# ProjectEuler

-ProjectEuler problems implementation
+## Project Euler questions solutions

-Please, don't use this project to submit your questions.
+*Please, don't use this project to submit your questions.*